jflets/Habitize/README.md

 ## Habit

-The `Habit` model represents a habit that users can track.
+The Habit Model is central to Habitize's core functionality.
+It represents the habits that users want to track.
+This model includes attributes such as habit name, description, and other habit-related data.
+It is directly connected to the User Model via a foreign key, allowing each user to have their set of habits.

 ### Fields